- Programs & Fields of Study

 Internship Registration Process

 To register for an internship, the student should make arrangements with the museum's intern coordinator and an Art History professor of record.
-The Internship Registration Form should be filled out and signed by the student and the professor, and a copy should be given to Kathy Braun (227 FAB), who assists the student with registration for the internship hours.
+The Internship Registration Form should be filled out and submitted to the Professor of Record.
 At the end of the internship, the museum supervisor fills out an Internship Evaluation Form and the student sends it to the professor.
 The student's grade for the course is based on this evaluation, the research paper, the journal and contact through the course of the internship.

 Art History Majors & Museum Studies Minors